CageNic/ETL-API-CSV/README.md

 Work related project - so true endpoints and bearer keys are redacted for security reasons Perl and LWP::UserAgent

+You can copy/paste the code to the right to add to your posts.
+Just remove the "!"s and replace "text" with the text you want to appear in color.

 <font color=red>text</font>

 <font color=blue>text</font>